FRESHLY HARVESTED STRAINS

+Before you decide to make a purchase online, it is important to understand what this herb is.
 Mitragyna Speciosa, or popularly known as Kratom in most parts of the world, is a tree from the Rubiaceae family which was first documented by Pieter Korthals, a Dutch botanist who later named the genus “Mitragyna” due to the similarity to the bishop’s mitre.
 Mitragyna Speciosa tree is native to the tropical rainforests of Thailand and Indonesia and typically grows to be about 30 feet tall, and 15 feet wide.
-Kratom tree thrives in wet, humus-rich areas, and it requires a mineral rich soil for a healthy tree to grow.
-Its dark colored leaves grow to be quite large, with up to 7 inches long and 4 inches wide.
+Mitragyna Speciosa thrives in wet, humus-rich areas, and it requires a mineral rich soil for a healthy tree to grow.
+It’s dark colored leaves grow to be quite large, with up to 7 inches long and 4 inches wide.
 The leaves fall or grow depending on the season, and all throughout its flowering stage the florets are completely surrounded and covered by overlapping bracteoles.

-Often found in a number of countries in Southeast Asia, specifically in Thailand, Malaysia, and Indonesia, the Kratom tree grows leaves that are according to research, “abundantly rich in therapeutic and soothing properties,” therefore considered to be one of the most sacred herbs of that region.
-In Southeast Asia, the leaves of Kratom have been used in ceremonies, rituals and folk medicine for centuries and have in only the recent years made its way to the Western World.
-According to traditional folk medicine and botanical research, Kratom leaves were used in management of pain and treatment of diarrhea however number of countries as well as United States Food and Drug Administration (FDA) strictly prohibit internal use of Kratom.
-Additional studies show great potential for Kratom, as research claims that Kratom possesses analgesic, anti-inflammatory, antiviral and antidepressant properties, making in one of the most requested herbs for research.
+Often found in a number of countries in Southeast Asia, specifically in Thailand, Malaysia, and Indonesia, the Mitragyna Speciosa tree grows leaves that are according to research, “abundantly rich in therapeutic and soothing properties,” therefore considered to be one of the most sacred herbs of that region.
+In Southeast Asia, Mitragyna Speciosa powder and leaves have been used in ceremonies, rituals and folk medicine for centuries and have in only the recent years made its way to the Western World.
+According to traditional folk medicine and botanical research, Mitragyna Speciosa powder was used in management of pain and treatment of diarrhea, however number of countries as well as United States Food and Drug Administration (FDA) strictly prohibit internal use of Mitragyna Speciosa.
+Additional studies show great potential for this plant, as research claims that it possesses analgesic, anti-inflammatory, antiviral and antidepressant properties, making in one of the most requested herbs for research.
 It is important to note that internal use of Kratom has not been proven safe, and it is to be completely avoided until United States Food and Drug Administration (FDA), and other governing bodies classify it as safe.

 First signs of medical research were recorded in 1907 when L. Wray sent samples of both Mitragyna Speciosa and its relatives to the University of Edinburgh where Hooper isolated the alkaloids.
 This research was rectified in 1921 when Fray named the alkaloids Mitragynine as well as isolating Mitraversine from the leaves of Mitragyna parvifolia.
 Another medical study came in 1930 from I. H. Burkill, who studied the psychoactive effects and described its traditional use as a medicine, mentioning it as the treatment for diarrhea and fever and use as poultice and ointments.
 This study was confirmed the Thai study in 1975 by Dr. Sangun Suwanlert, as well as the discovery of three additional alkaloids.